DeltaRCM/pyDeltaRCM/docs/source/guides/user_guide.rst

     >>> mdl.finalize()

-Now, we probably don't want to just run the model with default parameters, so the remainder of the guide will cover other use cases; first up is changing model parameter values via a ``YAML`` configuration file.
+Now, we probably don't want to just run the model with default parameters, so the remainder of the guide will cover other use cases with increasing complexity; first up is changing model parameter values via a ``YAML`` configuration file.

 ==============================